James A. Palmer

 I specialize in the history of medieval and renaissance Italy.
 My research focuses on the mid-thirteenth through the early sixteenth centuries.
-I am particularly interested in the intersections of religion, politics, economy, and community; in lay piety and urban life; as well as in histories of sovereignty and governance.
+I am particularly interested in the intersections of religion, politics, economy, and community; in notions of virtue and justice; in lay piety and urban life; as well as in histories of sovereignty and governance.

-Good Governance: The Virtues of Economy and Power in Late Medieval Rome (under contract, Cornell University Press).
+The Virtues of Economy: Governance, Power, and Piety in Late Medieval Rome (forthcoming, Cornell University Press, 2019).